Goals & Priorities

 Our goal is to teach proper solid waste management for protection of public health and the environment as well as present opportunities for students to get involved in their own communities.

 We educate students about components of the Environmental Protection Agency (EPA) Waste Management Options, which are to reduce, reuse, recycle, compost, incinerate, and landfill our waste.

-Priority is given to presenting discussions that are Northern Kentucky based, not crisis based.
-We discuss issues such as garbage collection available in Northern Kentucky as well as economic drivers.
-Our presentations are reflective of comprehensive waste management—reduction, reuse, recycling, landfills, & incineration (which is not permitted in KY), and litter prevention
+Priority is given to presenting discussions that are Northern Kentucky based, not crisis-based.
+We discuss issues, such as garbage collection available in Northern Kentucky as well as economic drivers.
+Our presentations are reflective of comprehensive waste management - reduction, reuse, recycling, landfills, & incineration, and litter prevention.

 - Old-fashioned dumps versus today’s landfills (RCRA 1976); government’s role

 - Integrated waste management options - reduce, reuse, recycle, compost, incinerate, landfill

 - How waste is managed in our area

 If you would like a presentation at your school, church, civic organization or business, please contact your local Solid Waste Coordinator or the NKSWMA.

 The Kentucky Association for Environmental Education:

 Kentucky Natural Resources and Environmental Protection Cabinet Environmental Education: